CSC-WebApps/Packumble.vue/README.md

 </div>
 ```

-The `data` property can include variables for Vue which is accessible in the HTML using `{{variableName}}`.
+The `data` property can include variables for Vue which is accessible in the HTML page using `{{variableName}}`.
 These variables can have different types (string, boolean, array, ...).
 If you have a boolean variable you can show or hide an element using the `v-if` directive on an HTML tag:

 ```html
 <div v-if="show">I am visible</div>